 Javon Q. Minter

 Running Time: 90 minutes with no intermission.

-What to Send Up When It Goes Down presented by The Movement Theatre Company will be performed October 17 to 20, 2019, at the Howard University Black Box Theatre, 2445 6th St NW, Suite 1044 Washington, DC; October 24 to 27 at THEARC West Black Box, 1801 Mississippi Ave SE, Washington, DC; and October 30 to November 10 at Woolly Mammoth Theatre Company, 641 D St NW, Washington, DC.
-Tickets for these tour stops are available online.
+What to Send Up When It Goes Down presented by The Movement Theatre Company was performed October 17 to 20, 2019, at the Howard University Black Box Theatre, 2445 6th St NW, Suite 1044 Washington, DC; October 24 to 27 at THEARC West Black Box, 1801 Mississippi Ave SE, Washington, DC; and October 30 to November 10 at Woolly Mammoth Theatre Company, 641 D St NW, Washington, DC.